Ganlei4052/RemoteDisplayUnitySample/Assets/Plugins/GoogleCastRemoteDisplay/README.md

 # Google Cast Remote Display Unity Plugin.

+(Do not ship this file in release builds)

 This contains the files for the Google Cast Remote Display Unity Plugin C# scripting API.